Waldstein1804/UKSKprosodynetwork.github.io/index.md

 **Doing things ProPerly: Using rich representations to study prosody**
 - Jiyoun Choi (Sookmyung Women's University, South Korea) and Jonny Jungyun Kim (Pusan National University, South Korea) **Some issues in experimental design for investigating speech perception and production**
+- John Marsh (University of Central Lancashire, UK) **The Role of Prosodic Features in Serial Short-term Memory Performance**
 - Philipp Ruhnau (University of Central Lancashire, UK) and Jieun Song (KAIST, South Korea) **Using electroencephalography (EEG) for investigating auditory and language processing**
 - Jane Setter (University of Reading, UK)